BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

     └── deployer.sh
 {% endhighlight %}

-A Jenkins job runs the builder.sh, then the deployer.sh script for every k8s-tool.
+A Jenkins job runs the `builder.sh`, then the `deployer.sh` script for every k8s-tool.
-Builder.sh is run when we need to build our own Docker images.
+`builder.sh` is run when we need to build our own Docker images.
-Deployer.sh handles the Helm Chart deployment subtleties.
+`deployer.sh` handles the Helm Chart deployment subtleties.
 All apps are first deployed on all our staging clusters, then on prod.

 Consistency is maintained over all our clusters through this Jenkins job.